JadKHaddad/Openfaas-Performance-Testing-as-a-Service/readme.md

 ## Old system

-Log in to the test server with **SSH** using the given username and password:
+Log in to the test server with **SSH** using your given username and password:
 ```sh
 ssh user_56@167.172.184.208
 ```